 Launch the built-in “System Preferences” app and open the “Keyboard” section.
 Enable the “Create Task in Firetask” service by checking the respective checkbox in the “Services” subsection which is located on the “Keyboard Shortcuts” tab.

 Launch the built-in “System Preferences” app and check the “Enable access for assistive devices” checkbox on the bottom of the “Universal Access” section.

 Depending on your region settings you will have to type either "2:25 pm" (or just "2 pm"), or "14:25" (or just "14") for 24-hours settings.
 You can also omit the space before am/pm (e.g., "2:25pm").

 You have to go into the project's or category's detail view and press the red delete button.
 We do not support swipe-delete in these cases in order to prevent accidental deletes.

-As we now have more settings also on iOS we moved from the built-in "Settings" app to our own, in-app "Settings" view (exposed as a separate "tab" on the iPad and by default accessible via the "More" tab on the iPhone).
+As we now have more settings also on iOS we moved from the built-in "Settings" app to our own, in-app "Preferences" view (accessible via "More").

 On iPhone or iPad if you just hit the HOME button you do not really quit an app, you are only moving it into the “background”.
-In order to really quit Firetask do the following: double-click the HOME button, locate the Firetask icon in the appearing task bar on the bottom of the screen, hold it for a few seconds and then tap on the minus (“-”) button that will appear right beside the app icon (starting with iOS 7 swipe the app upwards with your finger to quit it).
+In order to really quit Firetask do the following: swipe up from the bottom of your screen, locate Firetask and swipe the app upwards with your finger in order to quit it.